 Who are the top startups and companies?

-The Farmer's Dog and BarkBox have shown what's possible, but pet tech is evolving rapidly beyond fresh food delivery and subscription boxes.
+The Farmer's Dog and BarkBox have shown what's possible, but Pet Tech is evolving rapidly beyond fresh food delivery and subscription boxes.

 Startups are building new platforms for veterinary care, health monitoring, pet insurance, DNA testing, and seamless service booking.